sean-hackett/usageai-tech-interview-stuti-187/README.md

 Feel free to use Google, Stack Overflow, or whatever else you like.
 We only ask that you not ask friends for help!

-We'll be looking how much progress you make as well written your code is.
+We'll be looking at how much progress you make, as well your style of coding.
 We'll pay especially close attention to code quality in Challenge 4.

 We won't be evaluating your submission programmatically.
 If you find the instructions unclear, go with your gut!
 If you get stuck, shoot us a message.
 We're here to help!